uthcode/learntosolveit/source/python.rst

   means of the (rather lengthy) ``./Python/ceval.c: PyEval_EvalFrameEx``.

-* ``PyEval_EvalFrameEx`` takes the frame, extracts opcode (and operands, if any, we’ll get to that) after opcode, and executes a short piece of C code matching the opcode.
+* ``PyEval_EvalFrameEx`` takes the frame, extracts opcode (and operands, if any,) after opcode, and executes a short piece of C code matching the opcode.

 Opcode looks like this.::

-        >>> from dis import dis # ooh! a handy disassembly function!
+        >>> from dis import dis
         >>> co = compile("spam = eggs - 1", "<string>", "exec")
         >>> dis(co)
           1           0 LOAD_NAME                0 (eggs)